mazali01/link-life/README.md

 This Social Network project consists of both a server and a client, allowing users to register, log in, post updates, follow other users, like posts, comment on posts, and more.
 The server handles various routes and data persistence, while the client provides a user-friendly interface for interacting with the social network.

+### Admin

+The admin user is a special user that has the ability to delete any user, toggle features and view statistics.
+The admin user is created when the server is started and is not visible in the client.

+<span style="color:red">**Note:**</span> The admin user is created with the following credentials:

+- **Password:** `admin`

 ## Server (kits-server)

 ### Installation and Starting the Server